Better-Britain/reports/reports/osa-explainer/sections/04_case_studies.md

-# D) Over‑/under‑compliance & case studies
+# Over‑/under‑compliance & case studies

 Real safety lives in the details.
 Some platforms take the hint—offer choices, delete data, keep the door open but sensible.
 Others reach for the bluntest tool and call it a day.
 These snapshots show what “good” feels like, what “lazy” looks like, and why users react the way they do.